Messi & Aguero friendship could ensure Barcelona star's Camp Nou stay

 The Inter star, meanwhile, has struck up an instant understanding with Leo and already boasts 11 international goals, including two at the 2019 Copa.

-Little wonder that he, not Aguero, was Barcelona's top priority to replace Luis Suarez before it became clear that the club's precarious financial situation would not allow such a blockbuster transfer, receiving the seal of approval from none other than his illustrious compatriot.
+Little wonder, then, that he, and not Aguero, was Barcelona's top priority to replace Luis Suarez before it became clear that the club's precarious financial situation would not allow such a blockbuster transfer, receiving the seal of approval from none other than his illustrious compatriot.

 “Lautaro is a spectacular forward, he has great talent,” Messi told Mundo Deportivo in 2020 amid widespread reports that a deal was imminent.

-That is not to say that Aguero will not prove a hit at Camp Nou.
+That is not to say that Aguero will struggle at Camp Nou.
 Discounting this past, injury-ravaged season, the 33-year-old's record in front of goal matches up to any elite striker in world football, and the mere fact of having another proven scorer alongside him will take a lot of pressure off Messi's shoulders.

-But he is not the player Barca most wanted first and foremost, or needed.
-That man will be lining up with Messi on Thursday and probably throughout June and July as he chases that elusive first international title as captain of an Argentina side which, aside from the Blaugrana pair and Angel Di Maria, has undergone an almost complete transformation from the disappointment of Russia 2018.
+But he is not the player Barca most wanted, or needed.
+That man will be lining up with Messi on Thursday and probably throughout June and July as the No.10 chases that elusive first international title as captain of an Argentina side which, aside from the Blaugrana pair and Angel Di Maria, has undergone an almost complete transformation from the disappointment of Russia 2018.

 Even if the only positive of Aguero's arrival turns out to be securing the future of Leo at Barcelona, however, the club will most likely still feel they have earned a resounding victory from this opportunistic deal.